gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Runtime/Gapotchenko.FX.Runtime.CompilerServices.Intrinsics/README.md

 ```

 `Log2_Intrinsic` method defines a custom attribute that provides a machine code for `BSR EAX, ECX` instruction.
-Machine code is tied to CPU architecture and this is reflected in the attribute as well.
+Machine code is tied to CPU architecture and calling conventions of an operating system,
+and these requirements are reflected in the attributes as well.

 Please note that besides using `MachineCodeIntrinsicAttribute` to define method intrinsic implementations,
 `BitOperations` class **should** use a static constructor to ensure that the corresponding methods are initialized (compiled) before they are called.